 The concert was performed at a modern hall up a huge hill overlooking the city which provided some stunning evening views of the metro area.
 Shirley and I also thoroughly enjoyed the sound of the orchestra.
 I have to say: for a smaller budget ensemble outside the Capital, their artistic product can compete handily with some of Mexico City’s professional orchestras.
 The winds and brass were particularly fine.
-It was also a real kick to enjoy the sound of my friend (and Timpanist counterpart) Oscar Salazar, who did a fantastic job on both works, as did the rest of his Percussion section.
+It was also a real kick to listen to my friend (and Timpanist counterpart) Oscar Salazar who did a fantastic job, as did the rest of his Percussion section.

 In Part 2 coming tomorrow, I discuss the many things I learned about the Philharmonic from time in town spent with Oscar, and from my interview with their new Music Director: Ludwig Carrasco.